fredcallaway/grade.py/README.md

 ## Distributing test scripts

 We are still in the process of developing a generalized distribution strategy.
 At present, the best option is fork this repository and add scripts directly into the repository.
-Then update the name of the package and upload it to PyPI so that graders can easily download and update the package using `$ pip install gradepy_CLASS`
+Then update the name of the package and upload it to PyPI so that graders can easily download and update the package using e.g. `$ pip install cs1110grading`